• About

 Share on WhatsappShare on FacebookShare on TwitterShare on Linkedin

-The senior pastor of Kingsway International Christian Centre (KICC), Matthew Ashimolowo, has cautioned Nigerians against investing in bank shares, coins, and e-coins but instead in real estate.
+The senior pastor of Kingsway International Christian Centre (KICC), Matthew Ashimolowo, has cautioned Nigerians against investing in bank shares, coins, and e-coins, instead advising them to invest in real estate.
 He recounted how he lost about N200 million in Nigerian bank shares.

 He said: “I lost about N200 million in shares of Nigerian banks.
 If I had used that money to buy land, I wouldn’t need to cut the grass.
 By now, it would have yielded more.
 I’m not talking about wonder (new) banks, but the ones that have been around till today.
 Every time their shares go down, their Managing Directors (MDs) and founders rise.
 How come?
 In Nigeria’s shares space, I have suffered.
 I noticed that the banks are now calling on people to buy shares.
 But how many will you buy?